Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: The cross-correlation technique

 \subsection{Cross-correlation templates}

-In this study, we utilised the standard templates provided by the Mantis network \citep{Kitzmann_2021}, which comprises more than 750 high-resolution templates for various species across a grid of different atmospheric temperatures.
-These templates are publicly available\footnote{\url{https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/669/A113}} and are computed using a forward modelling approach, taking into account the target planet's transmission spectrum and the absorption lines of the species under scrutiny.
+In this study, we used the standard templates provided by the Mantis network~\citep{Kitzmann_2021}, which comprises more than 750 high-resolution templates for various species across a grid of different atmospheric temperatures.
+These templates are publicly available\footnote{\url{https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/669/A113}} and are computed using a forward modelling approach, taking into account the transmission spectrum of the target planet and the absorption lines of the species under scrutiny.
 The computation process includes opacity functions, continuum opacity contributions, and assumptions about metal abundance and temperature profiles.
 These templates provide a standardised and efficient alternative to creating new templates for each individual study.
-Mantis templates have successfully aided in the detection of a range of species using the ESPRESSO spectrograph on the VLT \citep{Silva_2022}.
-Our search only focused on the species reported in \cite{Hoeijmakers_2019} with an assumed equilibrium temperature of 4000 K, to simplify the comparison between telescopes.
+Mantis templates have been successfully applied in the detection of a range of species using the ESPRESSO spectrograph on the VLT~\citep{Silva_2022}.
+Our search only focused on the species reported in~\cite{Hoeijmakers_2019} ---which have an assumed equilibrium temperature of 4000 K--- to simplify the comparison between telescopes.